 To be sure, Stargell’s game was not well-rounded.
 He was a graceless, plodding left fielder who hurt his team defensively.
 He had a strong, accurate arm and he did the best he could, but with his rickety knees he just couldn’t cover enough ground, especially in a park as spacious as Forbes Field.
 First base would have been a natural spot for him, and he did play there now and then, but the Pirates were in no hurry to displace their regular first baseman, hard-hitting Donn Clendenon.
 He also battled numerous minor injuries which kept him out of lineup for short stretches.
 In his 20-year career, Stargell never played in more than 148 games in a season.

 Early in his career Stargell was nearly helpless against left-handed pitching, so much so that his managers often benched him against tougher southpaws.
 He didn’t make too much of a fuss about it, but he unquestionably thought he was getting a raw deal.
-“I’ve always felt I could hit left-handers.
-I’ve always felt it was a matter of getting in the groove.
-Sure, some left-handers will bother me.
-Some right-handers will give me trouble, too.”
-The numbers, however, belie his argument.
+“I’m the first to know left-handers bother me but if I see enough of them, I’m going hit them.
+Somebody got the idea I couldn’t hit left-handers, so they took me out of the lineup.
+But if I keep playing against them, I gotta hit ‘em.”9 The numbers, however, belie his argument.
 Through 1968, in nearly 500 career at-bats against lefties, Stargell batted a puny .192 with only 13 home runs.

 But perhaps the most critical change came when the Pirates relocated to Three Rivers Stadium.
-Stargell once claimed he could have hit 600 home runs had he played his entire career somewhere other than gargantuan Forbes Field, which was a daunting 436 feet to center field and 408 feet to right center.
-Shepard suggested as much, telling Baseball Digest in 1969, “Next year when he gets into the new park with its normal dimensions he’ll challenge Ruth, Maris, and all the home run records.”
+Stargell once claimed he could have hit 600 home runs had he played his entire career somewhere other than gargantuan Forbes Field, which was a daunting 436 feet to center field and 408 feet to right-center.
+Shepard suggested as much, telling Baseball Digest in 1969, “Next year when he gets into the new park with its normal dimensions he’ll challenge Babe Ruth, Roger Maris, and all the home run records.”15

 Stargell continued his bombardment of National League pitching over the next three seasons, with 33 home runs in 1972 and then a league-leading 44 in 1973.
 He also led the majors in RBIs (119) in 1973 and topped both leagues in OPS in both 1973 and ’74.